Big 12 Conference football

-The Big 12 Conference is a conference of 14 universities which participate in the National Collegiate Athletic Association's Division I Football Bowl Subdivision football.
+The Big 12 Conference is a conference of 16 universities which participate in the National Collegiate Athletic Association's Division I Football Bowl Subdivision football.
 The conference formed in 1994 and begin conference play in the fall of 1996.
-The schools that compose the Big 12 Conference, except for Brigham Young, Central Florida, Cincinnati, and West Virginia, were members of either the Big Eight Conference or the Southwest Conference, and have won 21 national titles including 3 titles since the inception of the Big 12 Conference.
+The schools that compose the Big 12 Conference, except for Arizona, Arizona State, Brigham Young, Central Florida, Cincinnati, Utah, and West Virginia, were members of either the Big Eight Conference or the Southwest Conference.
+Current Big 12 football teams claim a total of 6 national titles, while previous members of the conference claim an additional 19 titles.
+The current conference champion is Arizona State, the school's first Big 12 title.

 Membership

 Current

 †Divisions existed from 1996 through 2010.